New York Title IX Defense Lawyer

 - Physical education

-Public and private colleges, occupational schools, trade schools, high schools, middle schools, and elementary schools that get federal financial assistance must comply with Title IX.
-As such, anyone and any group who believes a Title IX violation occurred at these schools or programs may file a complaint with their local Office for Civil Rights (OCR).
+Public and private colleges, occupational, trade, high, middle, and elementary schools that get federal financial assistance must comply with Title IX.
+Anyone and any group who believes a Title IX violation occurred at these schools or programs may file a complaint with their local Office for Civil Rights (OCR).

-Title IX complaints span a vast range of sex-based discrimination that goes beyond sexual harassment and assault, although, those types of allegations are among the most common.
+Title IX complaints span a vast range of sex-based discrimination beyond sexual harassment and assault, although those allegations are among the most common.
 Generally, violations include:

 Sexual harassment and/or assault: